-Nursing, midwifery and care staff as part of their everyday practice are well-placed to identify opportunities for transformational change that will support delivery of better outcomes and experiences of those who use our services.
-We have seen this during the Covid—19 pandemic. as nurses and midwives drive forwards change and lead innovation; benefiting both those they care for, and work with.
+Nursing, midwifery and care staff as part of their everyday practice are well-placed to identify opportunities for transformational change.
+Change that will support delivery of better outcomes and experiences of those who use our services.
+We have seen this during the COVID—19 pandemic – nurses and midwives leading innovative, new ways of working and embracing evidenced-based care which continues to benefit those they care for, and work with.

 To support this, local accreditation provides us with the tools to undertake a comprehensive assessment of quality of care at ward, unit and team levels.
 It does this by bringing together key measures into a single overarching framework, from across nursing and clinical care as relevant to us and to our patients.